elibroftw/blog.elijahlopez.ca/content/posts/open-debate-platform.md

 I'm not sure when I'll be able to implement this, but I'm leaving this here for someone to pursue.
 My goal with this is to improve unity and reduce polarizations.
 We need to stop with the harassment of people that hold an opinion.
 An opinion is much different from an action and we need to make that distinction by showing our tolerance for opposing opinions.

-There are people who think it's okay to be intolerant of the intolerant but that's an oxymoron.
-The best way to debate against someone who promotes intolerance is to tell them they are only able to promote intolerance because of the tolerant society.
-If you were the other side of the coin, he wouldn't be able to speak.
+There are people who think it's okay for the tolerant to be intolerant of the intolerant but that's contradictory.
+The best way to debate against someone who promotes intolerance is to tell them that they are only able to promote intolerance because of the tolerant society.
+If society operated as it did in the past where tolerance is just the intolerance of the majority, then have have learned nothing!